Acute Fatty Liver of Pregnancy

 • excessive thirst

-If you are pregnant and experiencing any of these symptoms you should make an urgent appointment to see your midwife or GP.
 If your symptoms are severe or begin to get worse, you should go straight to hospital.

 Acute fatty liver of pregnancy is a very serious condition that can cause rapid liver and kidney failure and can be life-threatening for both mother and baby if not diagnosed.